 Incidentally, those birds and blooms are what inspired me to use the vintage wallpaper samples I showed above.
 It makes it fun to peek in and see.

 Well, I’ve completed my DIY and hope you enjoyed my makeover adventure.
-This vintage chest nightstand is now available in my online shop along with many other home decor items for you.
+This vintage chest nightstand is now available in my online shop (SOLD) along with many other home decor items for you.

-Make it easy for others to find and learn by pinning and sharing my vintage chest nightstand makeover.
+In addition, make it easy for others to find and learn by pinning and sharing my vintage chest nightstand makeover.
 It’s the best way to inspire!

 Up next, I’m ready to confess a bit on how this wooden circle became a broken wooden circle. ahem.
 But, I didn’t give up on it.
 HEAD HERE to see.